Fall 2020-2021 Reopening FAQ

 In-Person Learning: This will be based on COVID-19 conditions in Johnson County, and our ability to ensure the safety of our students and staff.
 Students are assigned to their home school based on their address or approved transfer school.
 Students may receive instruction through an In-Person Learning, Hybrid Learning, or Remote Learning model.

-Remote Learning (Full-time Online for First Semester): Students will be assigned to a Remote Learning Shawnee Mission School District teacher and will remain in that class for the semester.
+Remote Learning (Full-time Online): Elementary students will be assigned to a Remote Learning Shawnee Mission School District teacher and will remain in that class for the 2020-21 school year.
+Middle and high school students will be assigned to a Remote Learning Shawnee Mission School District teacher and will remain in that class for the semester.
 Enrollment at the home school will remain intact.
-Students will not attend class in person anytime throughout the semester.
+Elementary students will not attend class in person anytime throughout the school year.
+Middle and high school students will not attend in person anytime throughout the semester.

 Q: How long will our student(s) be enrolled in the Learning Model we choose?

-Families are asked to select a Learning Model for their child(ren) for a semester.
-Families will be able to select a new Learning Model for the Spring semester sometime this fall.
+Families with elementary students are asked to select a Learning Model for their child(ren) for the 2020-21 school year.
+Families with middle and high school students will be able to select a new Learning Model for the Spring semester sometime this fall.

 Q: We are new to the district.
 How do we find out how where our student will attend?
 How do we select a learning model?